mparno/fenics-web/source/programmers-reference/cpp/mesh/Mesh.rst

         Informal string representation.

         *Arguments*
-            verbose
+            verbose (bool)
-                A bool, flag to turn on additional output.
+                Flag to turn on additional output.

         *Returns*
-            string
+            std::string
                 An informal representation of the mesh.

         *Example*